Sx

 Alzheimer's Disease

-Other less common neurologic causes
+Other uncommon neurologic causes

 Frontal tumor